MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-appxpackagemanager.md

 - If you enable this policy setting, Group Policy allows deployment operations (adding, registering, staging, updating, or removing an app package) of Windows Store apps when using a special profile.

-- If you disable or do not configure this policy setting, Group Policy blocks deployment operations of Windows Store apps when using a special profile.
+- If you disable or don't configure this policy setting, Group Policy blocks deployment operations of Windows Store apps when using a special profile.
 <!-- AllowDeploymentInSpecialProfiles-Description-End -->

 <!-- AllowDeploymentInSpecialProfiles-Editable-Begin -->